apache/iotdb/docs/UserGuide/System-Tools/Load-External-Tsfile.md

 2. Load a batch of files by specifying a folder path (absolute path).

-The second parameter indicates the path of the tsfile to be loaded and the name of the tsfiles need to conform to the tsfile naming convention, that is, `{systemTime}-{versionNum}-{mergeNum} .tsfile` or `{systemTime}-{versionNum}-{mergeNum}-{unsequenceMergeNum}.tsfile`.
+The second parameter indicates the path of the tsfile to be loaded and the name of the tsfiles need to conform to the tsfile naming convention, that is, `{systemTime}-{versionNum}-{in_space_compaction_num}-{cross_space_compaction_num}.tsfile`.
 The options above also works for this command.

 Examples: